Anguished families await DNA test results in fight over India train crash bodies

 India train crash: Families of victims speak out after fatal derailment

-Distressed family members of victims in the Odisha train crash are being forced to take DNA tests before claiming the corpses of their loved ones, following chaos and confusion over dead bodies with multiple claimants.
+Distressed family members of victims of the Odisha train crash are being forced to take DNA tests before claiming the corpses of their loved ones, following chaos and confusion over bodies with multiple claimants.

 Five days after India witnessed its worst rail accident this century, at least 82 bodies remained unclaimed at the AIIMS hospital in Bhubaneswar city.